strimzi/strimzi.github.io/_posts/2018-02-25-barnabas-is-dead-long-live-strimzi.md

 I got few people using “Barnabas” for their demos and proofs of concept receiving feedback and improvements; for example the [Debezium](http://debezium.io/) team started to use it for deploying Apache Kafka with their supported Kafka Connect connectors; some people from the [Aerogear](https://aerogear.org/) project used it for some POCs as well.

-# Barnabas is died … long life to Strimzi !
+# Barnabas is dead … long live Strimzi!

 Today … “Barnabas” isn’t here anymore.

-It’s sad but it’s not so true !
-It just has a new name which is **Strimzi** !
+It’s sad but it’s not so true!
+It just has a new name which is **Strimzi**!

 The objective here is always the same : providing a way to run an Apache Kafka cluster on Kubernetes and OpenShift.
-Of course, the project is open source and I hope that a new community can be born and grow around it : today I’m not the only one contributor and that’s great !
+Of course, the project is open source and I hope that a new community can be born and grow around it : today I’m not the only one contributor and that’s great!

 The current first early release (the [0.1.0](https://github.com/strimzi/strimzi/releases/tag/0.1.0)) provides all the YAML resources needed for deploying the Apache Kafka cluster in terms of StatefulSets (used for the broker and Zookeeper nodes), Services (for having the nodes able to communicate each other and reachable by the clients), Persistent Volume Claims (for storing Kafka logs other then supporting “ephemeral” storage with emptyDir) and finally metrics support in order to get metrics data from the cluster through [Prometheus](https://prometheus.io/) and showing them in a [Grafana](https://grafana.com/) dashboard.